 DOCTRINES AND STANDARDS OF THE CHURCH

 This church accepts the Holy Scriptures as its supreme authority in matters of faith and practice.
-The pamphlet, The Baptist Faith and Message, as adopted by the Southern Baptist Convention at its annual meeting in 1964, is suggested as an aid in doctrinal study.
+The pamphlet, The Baptist Faith and Message, as adopted by the Southern Baptist Convention at its annual meeting in 1964 and as updated in 2000, is suggested as an aid in doctrinal study.

 Polity.
 The government of this church is vested in the body of believers who compose it.
 It is subject to the control of no other ecclesiastical body, but is it recognizes and sustains the obligations of mutual counsel and cooperation which are common among Baptist churches.

 Covenant.
 The members of this church shall be enjoined to maintain as individuals and as a fellowship the standards of conduct set forth in the Church Covenant (as published in the Baptist Hymnal).